-Beware- if you read this you will start compulsively checking plastic containers to see if they can be made into shrinky dinks!
-This is what happened to me when I first read about homemade shrinky-dinks.
-The poster said to use number 6 plastic, and it turn out that’s a little bit hard to come by!
+Beware- if you read this you will start compulsively checking plastic containers to see if they can be made into homemade shrinky dinks!
+This is what happened to me when I first read about homemade shrinky dinks.
+The poster said to use number 6 plastic, and it turn out that’s a little bit hard to come by.

 I started experimenting- sometimes it’s worth it to spend a little time experimenting before getting the kids involved.
 I rifled through my recycle bin and grabbed a few other containers just in case they would work.
 Soon I had determined:

-- Number 1 plastic shrinks a little, but not much and also sometimes just turns white and curls.
+- Number 1 plastic shrinks a little, but not much and also sometimes just turns white and curls – it’s not a good material for DIY shrinky dinks.

-- The #6 plastic with the ridges has a pretty neat effect when shrunk.
+- The #6 plastic with the ridges has a pretty neat effect when made into a shrinky dink.
 I like that it adds a texture to the little beads.

 Here’s how we made homemade shrinky dinks: